bratislava/bratislava.github.io/pages/strapi/sync-strapi-db-to-different-env.md

-# Sync Strapi database to different environment
+# Sync Strapi database between different deployments

 Below is a set of commands to copy production Strapi data to staging environment - can be modified for other similar tasks.
 If you need exact copy of database, you should scale down strapi & next deployments and drop & recreate database before loading the data.